Ekko Build Guide by Ekko Rush B Guides

 The second one is your Engage.
 Mixing Parallel Convergence+ Phase Dive+ Flash let's you initiate a teamfight from a safe distance very quickly.

-Ignite: Not bad when you want kill pressure in Lane.
+Ignite: Not bad when you want kill pressure in Lane and a way to secure kills.
 It's also a good summoner spell to deal with big healing in the mid- to late game.
-But if you don't win lane with this, it will be harder for you to catch up.

 Electrocute is practically the new Thunderlords, but with more damage!

 This rune allows you to burst for more damage and to have better trades in lane.

 |Sudden Impact offers you more magic Penetration after you use your Phase Dive on a enemy champion.
 Very good rune on squishy targets.|

 |Eyeball Collection gives you more ability power for each takedown you get.
 Since Zombie Ward got changed, it is simply a better option, since you need a Control Ward to make us of its effect.|